 In summary, the auditor should conduct the audit in a manner to detect material fraud.
 But it is possible that some material frauds may not be discovered.

-The What and Why of Auditing: A Blog Series About Basics
+The Why and How of Auditing: A Blog Series About Basics

-Have you been following my series of posts: The What and Why of Auditing?
+Have you been following my series of posts: The Why and How of Auditing?
 If not, you may want to review the prior posts:

 Also, subscribe (below) to my blog to receive future installments in this series (we have several more coming).
 This series is a great way for seasoned auditors to refresh their overall audit knowledge and for new auditors to gain a better understanding of the audit process.